Perak Tong Cave Temple

 4. Wander The Gardens

 A landscaped garden in front of the temple features a pond with a large statue of Guan Yin.
-The gardens are minimal compared to the one at Sam Poh Tong cave temple but still well kept.
+The gardens are minimal compared to the one at Sam Poh Tong but still well kept.

 Guanyin Statue At The Gardens Of Perak Cave Temple